 Team: Italy

-Dino Zoff's unforgettable save against Brazil's Oscar in the 1982 World Cup is so esteemed that it has been enshrined in football lore as 'la Parata'—'the save', a name that perfectly captures its enduring brilliance.
-At 40 years old, the Italian captain defied time, showcasing reflexes worthy of a goalkeeper half his age.
-In the dying seconds of the match, Zoff not only stopped a thunderous header from crossing the line but also expertly secured the ball against his chest, delivering a moment of brilliance etched forever in football history.
+Dino Zoff's unforgettable save against Brazil's Oscar in the 1982 World Cup is so esteemed that it has been enshrined in football lore as 'la Parata'—' the save,' a name that perfectly captures its enduring brilliance.
+At the age of 40, the Italian captain defied time, showcasing reflexes worthy of a goalkeeper half his age.
+In the dying seconds of the match, Zoff not only stopped a thunderous header from crossing the line but also expertly secured the ball to his chest, delivering a moment of brilliance forever etched in football history.

-Brazil equalised twice in one of the greatest matches in World Cup history.
-Zoff ensured the iconic match ended 3-2 in Italy's favour.
-Known for his reserved nature, Zoff was so overwhelmed by the triumph and his pivotal role in it that he interrupted a live television interview to share a heartfelt kiss with his manager, Enzo Bearzot.
+Brazil equalized twice in one of the greatest matches in World Cup history.
+Zoff ensured the iconic match ended 3-2 in Italy's favor.
+Known for his reserved nature, Zoff was so overwhelmed by the triumph and his pivotal role in it that he even interrupted a live television interview to share a heartfelt kiss with his manager, Enzo Bearzot.

 6. Gianluigi Buffon vs Milan (2003)